proxmox/ceph/ceph/src/spdk/dpdk/doc/guides/tools/comp_perf.rst

 The ``dpdk-test-compress-perf`` tool is a Data Plane Development Kit (DPDK) utility that allows measuring performance parameters of PMDs available in the compress tree.
+User can use multiple cores to run tests on but only one type of compression PMD can be measured during single application execution.
 The tool reads the data from a file (--input-file), dumps all the file into a buffer and fills out the data of input mbufs, which are passed to compress device with compression operations.
 Then, the output buffers are fed into the decompression stage, and the resulting data is compared against the original data (verification phase).
-After that, a number of iterations are performed, compressing first and decompressing later, to check the throughput rate
+After that, a number of iterations are performed, compressing first and decompressing later, to check the throughput rate (showing cycles/iteration, cycles/Byte and Gbps, for compression and decompression).
-(showing cycles/iteration, cycles/Byte and Gbps, for compression and decompression).
+Another option: ``pmd-cyclecount``, gives the user the opportunity to measure the number of cycles per operation for the 3 phases: setup, enqueue_burst and dequeue_burst, for both compression and decompression.
+An optional delay can be inserted between enqueue and dequeue so no cycles are wasted in retries while waiting for a hardware device to finish.
+Although artificial, this allows to measure the minimum offload cost which could be achieved in a perfectly tuned system.
+Comparing the results of the two tests gives information about the trade-off between throughput and cycle-count.

 ..
 Note::